StackVista/stackstate-docs/use/alerting/k8s-add-monitors-cli.md

 ### Verify the execution of the monitor

-Go to the monitor overview page (http://your-stackstate-instance/#/monitors) and find your monitor.
+Go to the monitor overview page (http://your-StackState-instance/#/monitors) and find your monitor.

 1. Verify the `Status` column is in `Enabled` state.
 If the monitor is in `Disabled` state, [enable it](#enable-or-disable-the-monitor).
 If the status is in `Error` state, follow the steps below [to debug](#the-monitor-is-showing-an-error-in-the-monitor-status-overview).
 1. Verify you see the expected amount of states in the `Clear`/`Deviating`/`Critical` column.
-If the number of states is significantly lower or higher than the amount of components you meant to monitor, the promql query might be giving too many results.
+If the number of states is significantly lower or higher than the amount of components you meant to monitor, the PromQL query might be giving too many results.

 ### Verify the binding of the monitor

 Observe whether the monitor is producing a result on one of the components that it is meant to monitor for.
-If the monitor does not show up, follow [these steps](#the-result-of-the-monitor-is-not-showing-on-a-component) to remedy.
+If the monitor does not show up, follow [these steps](#the-result-of-the-monitor-isnt-showing-on-a-component) to remedy.

 ## Common issues

-### The result of the monitor is not showing on a component
+### The result of the monitor isn't showing on a component

 First check if the monitor is actually [producing results](#verify-the-execution-of-the-monitor).
 If this is the case but the monitor results do not show up on the components, there might be a problem with the binding.
 First use the following command to verify: